 Make sure you optimise every page on your site correctly by following these vital steps in our SEO guide.

 While there are many important elements to effective web page design, including the ones above can really make a difference.
-These components, often overlooked, can make or break your web page design, which can translate in zero sales.
+These components, often overlooked, can make or break your web page design, which can translate in to poor sales.